We know you have a lot on your plate.

 You can’t manage what you don’t measure.

-Effective workload management tools can be as simple as a notebook and ballpoint pen.
+Effective resource management tools can be as simple as a notebook and ballpoint pen.
 As you go through a daily rundown of your projects, make a note of bottlenecks and opportunities.
 Pay attention to your daily wins.
 As team members and clients have questions or concerns, make a note of them, too.

 Over time, you’ll be able to review your notes and track project performance and resourcing trends.
 Maybe one client’s projects consistently go over budget.
 Maybe one of your producers tends to be assigned more work than the rest of the team, while another one keeps asking for more responsibility.
 If you create a consistent habit of taking notes and reviewing them every week or month, you can identify what’s working, what’s not, and begin solving recurring issues, so they don’t persist.